emsrn/a4-portail-coulissant/README.md

 ## A4 Gate

-MakeCode extension for the **A4 sliding gate model** based on the **DFR1216 expansion board**, **BBC micro:bit**, and different modules connected to the expansion board.
+MakeCode extension for the **A4 sliding gate model** based on the **DFR1216 expansion board**, **BBC micro:bit**, and various modules connected to the expansion board.

 ## Product page and teaching resources

 Product information and educational resources are available on https://www.a4.fr/wiki/index.php?title=Portail_coulissant_(BE-APORT-COUL)

-Website : a4.fr
+Website: a4.fr

-Product sheet :
+Product sheet:

 ## Purpose

 This extension is designed for an educational sliding gate model used in technology lessons.

-It provides simple blocks to :
+It provides simple blocks to:
+* detect obstacle presence with IR and PIR sensors
+* read pushed buttons and limit switches modules' states
+* turn on/off the IR emitter and LED
+* control the gate's opening and closing

 ### Hardware required
 * BBC micro:bit